framer/FramerStyleGuide/README.md

 At Framer, this is where our opportunity lies.
 We are in a unique position to advance the design profession and increase a designer's output while only requiring a small investment to learn simple coding.
 We're a simple alternative when designing in the browser with HTML and CSS requires a designer to possess substantial knowledge before earning even minimal return.

 #### Designer Challenges
-- Learning to code
+1. Learning to code
-  1. Intimidating
+  a.
+Intimidating
-  2. Takes a long time to see results
+  b.
+Takes a long time to see results
-  3. Feels disconnected from the creative process
+  c.
+Feels disconnected from the creative process
-  4. Coding limits creativity
+  d.
+Coding limits creativity

-- Designs are never built with 100% accuracy
+2 Designs are never built with 100% accuracy
   1. Developers don't understand my designs
   2. Mockups don't always translate to code perfectly

-- Standard tools only work for limited aspects of design
+3 Standard tools only work for limited aspects of design
   1. Cannot explore animation in Sketch/Photoshop
   2. Creating responsive design is complex
   3. Unable to make certain design decisions until I can try out the interface